 A History of (fictional) Dunwich

 The twelfth century saw the construction of the great walls of Dunwich, some of which still stand to this day, by Hugh de Burgh.
-Tragically 1191 saw a shameful episode when following a blood libel, (claims they sacrificed Christian boy named Guy whose body was found in a well) there was a massacre of forty citizens, despite the best effort of Bishop Grace to prevent the massacre.
+Tragically, 1191 saw a shameful episode when, following a blood libel (claims that they sacrificed a Christian boy named Guy whose body was found in a well), there was a massacre of forty citizens, despite the best efforts of Bishop Grace to prevent it.
 This followed similar pogroms against the Jews at Bury St. Edmunds, Suffolk, and King's Lynn, Norfolk.
-Following the revolt of Hugh de Burgh against the King the small motte and bailey castle was slighted, and it was never to be rebuilt, though th eimpressive earth mound Castle Hill still towers over the estuary and town, surmounted by a small wood and Girsham's Folly, an eighteenth century mock ruined tower built by a minor member of the Hellfire Club in 1775.
+Following the revolt of Hugh de Burgh against the King, the small motte and bailey castle was slighted, and it was never rebuilt.
+However, the impressive earth mound Castle Hill still towers over the estuary and town, surmounted by a small wood and Girsham's Folly, an eighteenth-century mock ruined tower built by a minor member of the Hellfire Club in 1775.

-King John granted Dunwich its Charter in 1208, which provided for the Thursday Market, and in the next four centuries it made most of its wealth trading Suffolk woollen cloth with the Continent, while maintaining a strong fishing fleet which rivalled those of Ipswich and Great Yarmouth.
-Other main exports were grain, and the main imports were fish, furs and timber from Iceland and the Baltic region, cloth from the Netherlands, and wine from France.
+King John granted Dunwich its Charter in 1208, which provided for the Thursday Market, and in the next four centuries it made most of its wealth trading Suffolk woollen cloth with the Continent while maintaining a strong fishing fleet, rivaling those of Ipswich and Great Yarmouth.
+Other main exports were grain, and the main imports were fish, furs, and timber from Iceland and the Baltic region, cloth from the Netherlands, and wine from France.

 Modern Dunwich

-An attractive East Anglian port city, best known for it's historic Cathedral, Dunwich is still a popular seaside resort in season, and a commercially successful harbour town, returning an MP and a Euro MP in Dunwich (sometimes referred to as Coastal Suffolk) cosntituency.
+An attractive East Anglian port city, best known for its historic Cathedral, Dunwich is still a popular seaside resort in season, and a commercially successful harbour town, returning an MP and a Euro MP in Dunwich (sometimes referred to as Coastal Suffolk) constituency.
 In 1988 the post is held by Arthur Murray-Fforbes, who represents the Conservative Party and was elected by a majority of 12,000.
-The Town Council represent 12 wards in the Borough, with 7 Conservatives, 3 Labour, one Liberal and an Independent councillor.
+The Town Council represents 12 wards in the Borough, with 7 Conservatives, 3 Labour, one Liberal, and an Independent councillor.
 The current mayor is Councillor Geraldine Mournley (Con).

 Industry